 Stickers

-I collect beautiful stickers and the children choose one to put on the front of their books.
+I collect beautiful stickers and the children choose one to take home.
 I give stickers for doing something particularly well.
 I also give them one for making a mistake, which flabbergasts them the first time that I do it.
 I say that a mistake is a learning opportunity.
 In school most children try to hide their mistakes from their peers and their teacher.
 I explain that in some cases the only way to learn is from trial and error.
 I encourage them to analyse their mistakes and to learn from them.

 Dogs